-- Overall performance in reading was higher in the western district than the other three districts.
+- Overall performance in reading was highest in the southern district.
 As in previous years higher scores were associated with some of the large Roseau schools.
-Over 89% of grade 3 girls, nationally, were reading at or above grade level.
-In the southern district about 93% of all girls were assessed as reading satisfactorily. - Performance in number in the southern district far surpassed that of the other districts (43.62% in South; 33.33% in East; 31.23% in North and 27.60% in West). - The performance of boys in the districts remain a concern.
-In the eastern district some 35% of the 123 grade 3 boys from schools in that area were rated as reading at K or below levels.
-In the other districts between 14 21% were rated at that level. - In each district between two to three times as many boys as girls had serious reading difficulties.
-In the eastern district some 35% of the boys are reading well below expectations (as compared to 16% of the girls).
-In the southern and western districts 25% of the boys as compared to about 7% of the girls had serious reading difficulties.
+Over 82% of grade 3 girls, nationally, were reading at or above grade level (89% in 2011).
+In the northern district, about 86% of all girls were assessed as reading satisfactorily. - Performance in number in the eastern and western district surpassed that of the other districts (40.7% in South; 50.9% in East; 46% in North and 50.6% in West). - The performance of boys in the districts remain a concern. - In each district between two to three times as many boys as girls had serious reading difficulties.
+In the eastern district some 35% of the boys are reading well below expectations (as compared to 14% of the girls).
+In the western districts 18.5% of the boys as compared to only 4.7% of the girls had serious reading difficulties.